 Here’s the deal: the process by which your body converts food to energy is different for everyone.
 Hence the three different types.

 Do you like sweet or salty foods?
 Perhaps you prefer a mixture of both.
-Each of us has a unique metabolism type which means the foods we eat affect our waistlines as well as our personalities.
+Each of us has a unique metabolism type which means the foods affect our waistlines as well as our personalities.

 This is great because I’m Type A which means I can blame eating buckets of chips and salted cashews on my metabolism type and not my inability to control myself!